 Get more info about the Treehouse Village here.
 Honestly, it’s one of the main reasons people come to Samana in the first place and a big part of the overall experience.
 We love it!

-With AirBnBs, you have a few options for where you’d like to stay.
+With Airbnb, you have a few options for where you’d like to stay.
 Our suggestion is staying right in Samana so you have access to Samana Bay (best for snorkeling or a trip out to Los Haitises National Park), or going to the northern coast to access all of those pretty swimming beaches in Las Terrenas.

 AirBnB’s are nice because you can have the whole place to yourself and they aren’t too bad a price if you split the rate with everyone in your group.
 Volunteers also recommend getting a place with a pool to really have that perfect Samana experience.

 Looking for a few recommendations?
 We have a few for the Las Terrenas area: this one is a good pick and volunteers have loved this one, too.
 Los Cocos at Playa Bonita is another popular option but you’re welcome to find others.
 Need another option?
 Here's one with a pool (same as this one).
 Groups have also liked this Penthouse or this villa, same with this spot.

 How Long Should I Stay?